World2Fly Flight Delay and Cancellation Compensation

 €300€300€300€600€600Non-internal EU flights over 3,500 km

-The airline may not need to compensate you if they can provide a transfer to your destination, close to the original schedule.
-Even if you arrive shortly after the scheduled time, you might not be eligible for flight cancellation compensation.
+The airline might not be required to compensate you if they can provide transportation to your destination, close to the original schedule.
+Even if you’re just a little late, you might not be eligible for flight cancellation compensation.

 How to Claim Compensation from World2Fly

-• Fill in our form.
-You’ll need to provide details such as your flight number, date, and what went wrong.
+• Complete our form.
+You’ll need to provide details such as your flight number, date, and the problem you faced.

 • Let our experts help you.
 Once you submit the form, our team will take over.
-We know the EU laws well and will do our best to get you your compensation.
-You only incur a fee if we win your case.
+We are well-versed in the EU laws thoroughly and will strive to secure your compensation.
+You only pay us if we win your case.

 Don’t forget that it is your right as a passenger to claim compensation for a cancelled or delayed flight.
-No matter whether your flight was delayed as a result of operational reasons or technical difficulties, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you have a right to compensation.
+Regardless of whether your flight was delayed as a result of operational issues or technical issues, if it was not caused by extraordinary circumstances including severe weather or air traffic control decisions, you are entitled to compensation.

 Which World2Fly Flights are Covered by EU261?

-The European Union’s laws for protecting air passengers have a wide-ranging scope.
-They apply to every flight leaving an airport within an EU country and every flight landing at a European Union member state airport provided the airline is based in the EU.
+The European Union’s laws for protecting air passengers are far-reaching.
+They cover any flight taking off from a European Union member state airport and every flight landing at a European Union member state airport provided the airline is based in the EU.

 ItineraryCovered by EU 261